 When Leona Aldrich Clifford passed on in 1990, her Country Caller articles were compiled by Ralph Hiers and reprinted in book form.
 All these copies were sold to benefit the Granville Library Club.

-The sampler concludes with this sage advice and what appears to be a bit of humor by its creator:
+A sampler created by Elvira Dickinson in 1830.
+The sampler concludes with this sage advice and what appears to be a bit of humor by its creator: "Youth is the time for improvem."

 A sampler created by Thankful Clark at the age of 14.
 It reads as follows (verbatim):"Make well of precioutime * while in yourpower be carefulwell to husband every * hour the time willcome * when you willsore * lament the happy moments that you…